 Germany has a cultural tradition of addressing incidences of enlarged prostate with herbal therapies.
 Germany’s Universitätsklinik Essen formally evaluated the efficacy of nettle root extract and found the antiphlogistic and antiproliferative effects of the stinging nettle extract to provide a safe therapeutic option for enlarged prostate.

 Research conducted by Philipps-Universität in Germany also found significant activity when evaluating the effect of nettle root extract on enlarged prostate.
-Furthermore, the Department of Anatomy and Cell Biology at Philipps-Universität indicated research suggests nettle root extract to hold compounds that would be of interest for those examining prostate cancer situations.
+Furthermore, the Department of Anatomy and Cell Biology at Philipps-Universität indicated research suggests nettle root extract to hold compounds that would be of interest for those researching prostate health.

 Kynurenic acid is a substance that’s gotten attention recently due to exhibiting positive cognitive benefits in mice.
 The Institute of Agricultural Medicine in Lublin, Poland evaluated various herbs for kynurenic acid.
 Nettle leaf was tested and KYNA was found present.
 KYNA has been generating interest due to proposed neuroactive activity that may be beneficial in certain neurobiological disorders.